 Get your documentation in order

-You’ll also need to take your UK driving licence and V5C Logbook with you.
+When driving a motorhome in Europe, you’ll need to take your UK driving licence and V5C Logbook with you.
 If you don’t have a photocard driving licence, you may need to get an international driving permit (IDP).
 You can get one from the Post Office for £5.50.

 Get a UK sticker

-- GB identifier with the EU flag
+• GB identifier with the EU flag

-- Euro symbol
+• Euro symbol

-- National flag of England, Scotland or Wales
+• National flag of England, Scotland or Wales

-- Numbers and letters only (no flag or identifier)
+• Numbers and letters only (no flag or identifier)

 If you’re in Spain, Cyprus or Malta, you must display a UK sticker no matter what is on your number plate.